cinnamoneight26/cinnamoneight26/README.md

 -------------------------------------------------------------

+As a technical support engineer at a global company,
+I'm currently focused on learning **Azure** and strengthening my expertise in cloud and security.
-As a frontend developer, I’ve been growing increasingly passionate about mobile app development.
+Previously, I worked as a frontend developer, and I still enjoy building side projects in mobile app development—
-I enjoy designing clean, intuitive user interfaces that solve everyday problems—
 especially in the areas of language learning, education, and productivity.
-I'm committed to building practical applications that can make a real impact.

 </div>